 This proposal seeks to address elements of each of the three major criteria posed in the RFS.
-In addition the proposal attempts to address several of the additional criteria including evaluation of reproductive success beyond the F_2 generation and the potential to commit to longer-term studies.
-It does not specifically address the ESU's listed in the additional criteria but may be applicable to them.
+In addition the proposal attempts to address several of the additional criteria including evaluation of reproductive success

 The study proposes to evaluate reproductive success of hatchery and wild spring/summer chinook spawners in Johnson Creek, Idaho.
 A supplementation project was begun in Johnson Creek in 1998.
 Facilities for collecting adults and juveniles have been established.
 Apparently genetic and demographic data were obtained from wild x wild crosses prior to the first return of supplemented adults in 2001.
 The study dovetails with ongoing trapping and monitoring at Johnson Creek.
 The applicants provide better than average detail regarding the approach to evaluate possible differences in reproductive success.

 The applicants seem to have reached the conclusion that supplementation has had or will have a positive effect on adult returns and genetic diversity without full analysis of current and future data.
-On page 2, apparently as a result of comparing adult returns in 2001 and 2002 to returns in previous years, the conclusions is drawn that " the supplementation effort has succeeded in increasing adult returns to Johnson Creek."
-Similarly, on page 11-12, the statement is made that " the model can be used to determine the optimal number of supplementation fish that could spawn with wild fish to maximize genetic diversity or effective population size."
+On page 2, apparently as a result of comparing adult returns in 2001 and 2002 to returns in previous years, the conclusions is drawn that "the supplementation effort has succeeded in increasing adult returns to Johnson Creek."
+Similarly, on page 11-12, the statement is made that "the model can be used to determine the optimal number of supplementation fish that could spawn with wild fish to maximize genetic diversity or effective population size."
 The assumption here appears to be that supplementation will indeed enhance genetic diversity of the population.
 The applicants have not provided concrete evidence that supplementation has been successful in Johnson Creek in part because they have failed to account for increases in population size that could have occurred as a result of changes in out-of-basin factors such as ocean conditions and to provide information on the relative contribution of wild and supplemented adult to population growth.
 The failure to address out-of-basin factors pervades the proposed demographic analysis.